EyalPerry/micro/docs/ARCHITECTURE.md

 # Architecture
-This starter aims to separate concerns which are often tightly coupled in applications: business logic, database access and communication protocols.
+This starter aims to separate concerns which are often tightly coupled in applications: domain logic, database access and communication protocols.
-It does so by introducing an automatic mapping layer which handles both mapping of requests into  between domain object response and protocol, and by exposing
-A domain object groups together functions which operate on an aspect of the system (which is then referred to as "the domain" of that object). i.e. an Order object can have functions which create and update orders.

-Domain objects do not use database primitives - they consume these via specialized objects (e.g. the Order Model).

-Applications are often written by using a REST / GraphQL library, and more often than not, the domain is tightly coupled with the library / protocol.

-This approach can have several drawbacks<br/>
+Coupling these concerns can Make the following a lot harder<br/>
-- Reasoning about the domain becomes harder
+- Reasoning about the domain
-- Supporting additional protocols becomes harder
+- Supporting additional protocols
-- Testing the application outside the context of any protocol becomes impossible
+- Testing the application outside the context of any protocol

-In order to help alleviate this, this starter project encourages to only bind domain objects to protocol endpoints, moving the actual application into well defined domain objects.
+- Switching HTTP libraries
+- Switching databases libraries / engines / versions

+In order to facilitate separation, this starter acknowledges the following key aspects of an application:

+- Domain Object: a class which contains any number of related functions.<br/>
+Each such function may or may not be exposed for invocation as a result of an incoming request.<br/>
+Each such function may invoke other domain functions.<br/>
+The application can define as many domain objects as necessary.<br/>

+- Model: a class which encapsulates DB primitives and concerns, whose functions speak only in domain terms.<br/>
+Can be consumed by domain objects.<br/>
+The application can define as many models as necessary.<br/>

+- Service: represents a cross cutting concern, such as Logging, Secret management or Static Asset I/O.<br/>
+Can be consumed by both models and domain objects.<br/>
+The application can define as many services as necessary.<br/>

+- Configuration: an object with data, originating from the environment, the file system and default values.
+Validated at runtime. <br/>
+Can be consumed by domain objects, models and services.<br/>
+See `CONFIG.md` for more info.

+# HTTP Request / Response Mapping
+This starter enables to expressively map incoming requests into a single object, invoke a specific domain object function with that single object as the first argument, and pass in the `IRequestContext` as a second argument.
+The function's result is then converted into an HTTP response.

+HTTP endpoint files are picked up dynamically, by naming convention & folder location:
+Any file located under `src/server/http/endpoints` whose postfix is `endpoint.ts` is picked up and it's default export is processed.
+See the `IHttpEndpoint` and `IHttpHandler` interfaces and `Item.endpoint.ts` module for usage examples.

+In order for the response mapping to work, each domain object is implicitly expected to return an `IResponse` shape.

 ## Binding Domain Objects to REST over HTTP
 See `src/server/http/endpoints` folder and look into how a `*.endpoint.ts` is implemented.